The Captain of Nakara

 The Captain of Nakara is a 2012 Kenyan comedy film.
 It is an adaption of the German play The Captain of Köpenick by Carl Zuckmayer, itself based on the life story of Wilhelm Voigt, a small-time criminal who posed as a Hauptmann (Captain) in Berlin in 1906.

 Plot

 The small-time thug Muntu (Bernard Safari) has just been released from prison in the fictional African country of Nakara.
-Shortly after, he falls in love with a preacher's daughter, and loath to tell her of his dark past he pretends to be a successful businessman.
-From there the lie spins into him taking on the guise of the military captain Nakara, leading to changes not only for him, but also for the whole nation.
+Shortly after, he falls in love with a preacher's daughter, and loathes to tell her of his dark past.
+He therefore pretends to be a successful businessman.
+He poses as the owner of a successful market stand.
+Because of the pervasive corruption in the area, his sincere attempts to make his falsehoods a reality fall flat.
+In a stolen military uniform, Muntu poses as the "Captain of Nakara" and successfully defends his rights and happiness, leading to changes not only for him, but also for the whole nation ultimately winning the presidency of Kwetu!